FreKuhl/Nuts_and_chicken/README.md

 We used the package [decisionSupport](https://cran.r-project.org/web/packages/decisionSupport/index.html) by Eike Luedeling to implement our model in R. It helps to model decisions that are mainly agriculture related but can also be used for other complex systems, that would be hard to study in real life.
 [tidyverse](https://www.tidyverse.org/) & [ggpubr](https://rpkgs.datanovia.com/ggpubr/) were used for formatting data and visualization.

-# The scenarios
+# The Scenarios
-1. 70 Hazelnut Trees + Chicken
+1. 70 Hazelnut Trees + 200 Chicken
-2. 200 Hazelnut Trees + Chicken
+2. 200 Hazelnut Trees + 200 Chicken
-3. 200 Truffle Trees + Chicken
+3. 200 Truffle Trees + 200 Chicken
-4. 70 Hazelnut Trees + Chicken + Truffle
+4. 70 Hazelnut Trees with Truffle + 200 Chicken
-5. 200 Hazelnut Trees + Chicken + Truffle
+5. 200 Hazelnut Trees with Truffle + 200 Chicken

 The scenarios contain different numbers of trees combined with chicken.
 For three scenarios we also added truffle as another way of generating revenue.
 As setting up a hazelnut plantation is cost and time intensive we also wanted to see if it would also be possible to set up this system without the plantation (Scenario 3), which would allow for better biodiversity through use of different tree varieties.